 Wisdom Teeth Removal Aftercare

 After any type of surgery, you need to time heal and recover.
-Wisdom teeth removal is no exception.
+Wisdom teeth removal recovery is no exception.
 The oral surgeons at Summit Facial take your comfort seriously and strive to get you back on your feet as quickly as possible.
 Yet without the proper care and rest, you not only prolong the healing process but risk further complications.
 To ensure a speedy recovery, consult this wisdom teeth removal aftercare guide.

 Immediate Post-Surgery Care